wp-plugins/app-store-assistant/readme.txt

 In Version 5.6 the Cacheing system has been replaced.
 It is recommended that you clear the caches before upgrading.

 In Version 6.0.6 the Image system has been replaced.
 It is recommended that you clear the caches AFTER upgrading.

+In Version 6.3.0 Apple has switched from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply)

 == Note ==